turingschool-examples/frontend-mod-1-prework/day_7/high_level.md

 7. Instantiate an object called *cipher* from this class *CaesarCipher*.
 8. Call the encode method with the object and log.

+// Upon trying to write this code, i saw a few errors.
+One being that the string.replace() method only always for one argument.
+I think instead I would use an iteration loop for running through the letters in the alphabet and correlate that with shift() and push() methods.